ocaml-ppx/ocamlformat/HACKING.jst.md

   pretty-printer.
 The *only* reason this is here is to mimic the behavior of the OCaml compiler.
 Accordingly, it should be as close to the OCaml compiler's parser as possible.

 * `parser-extended` uses an extended parsetree, capable of storing extra information useful in preserving the structure of the user's code.
 It is this extended parsetree that gets pretty-printed.
 The parser here forms part of the core implementation of `ocamlformat`.

-* `parser-recovery` is used for partial parsing, so that a bogus input source file does not get mangled.
-It was an experiment that has been discontinued by upstream and is not used with Jane Street.
-It uses the same parsetree as `parser-extended`.
-A patchfile tracking the changes between `parser-extended` and `parser-recovery` is generated.
-Just accept any changes that accrue there.

 The directory `vendor/ocaml-common` contains files that are shared between `parser-standard` and `parser-extended`, like `location.ml`.
 The `test` directory contains tests (see the Testing section below).